Jesse Fink: Bon: The Last Highway (2017)

 Fink's fourth book, Bon: The Last Highway, was a biography of deceased AC/DC singer Bon Scott.
 Bon was the cover story in the December 2017 issue of Classic Rock.
 In the book, Fink concludes that Scott died of a mix of alcohol and heroin and not the official cause, acute alcohol poisoning.
 The book disputes the story that Scott was alone with London musician and alleged drug dealer Alistair Kinnear when he died and produces evidence that at least two other people were with Scott and Kinnear.

 Fink also addresses and provides new information regarding the widespread speculation that Scott contributed uncredited lyrics to the AC/DC album Back in Black.
 Fink later responded to comments made by AC/DC singer Brian Johnson in Rolling Stone magazine about the lyrics issue.
 It was the first time Johnson had publicly addressed Fink's claims that Scott was an uncredited contributor of lyrics to the Back in Black album.
 After Johnson gave an interview to Metal Edge magazine again addressing the issue, Fink wrote a second response to Johnson.

 In November 2022, the Bon Scott Estate issued a statement on its website to say the estate had never received 'any songwriting royalties for any songs’ on Back in Black, though this was contradicted in 2006 by the late Vince Lovegrove, former bandmate of Scott in The Valentines, who reported the estate received 'a small share of royalties from Back in Black, which comes in the form of half-yearly payments' and wrote of Scott's 'uncredited but royalty-paid contribution to the monumental Back in Black album'.
 Lovegrove also wrote on his personal website in 2011 before his death in 2012 that Scott's brother Derek Scott 'told me that the family has always received Scott's songwriting royalties for the album'.

 Updated editions of Fink's book were released in Australia, the United Kingdom and the United States.

 In 2024, on the 50th anniversary of Bon Scott joining AC/DC, Fink released Bon: Notes from the Highway, a follow-up to Bon: The Last Highway.

 Fink was the first journalist to identify the long-unknown woman who inspired the AC/DC song 'Whole Lotta Rosie' as Rosemaree (Rose-Maree) Garcia and released the first photograph of Garcia.

+Bon: The Last Highway was published in Italian in 2025 and Croatian in 2026.